ddemonstrate/ddemonstrate.org/README.md

 demonstrate.org || ddemonstrate.com

-## What
+## What?
-ddemonstrate provide the engine via decentralized ethereum smart contracts.
-This allows anyone to create or participate without revleaing any personal information.
+ddemonstrate provides an engine to create annoyums, censorship demonstrations via decentralized ethereum smart contracts.
+This allows anyone to create or participate without revealing any personal information.

+## Why?

-## Why
+## How
 * Blockchain based smart contracts means its censorship resistant.
 There is no one central point of failure.
 * The source code is open source.
 Feel free to clone, fork or make edits via pull requests.
 * no banks, credit cards or paypals
 * Annoymus
 * Secure.
 We encourage all users to use PGP based email.
-Our PGP key is avabile on GitHub and MIT server.
+Our PGP key is avaliablle below and MIT server.

 ## How to add a campaign
 There are a number of ways you can add an event the smart contracts.